Matthew effect: Cumulative inequality theory

-In continuation, Woolredge, Frank, Coulette, et al. (2016) studied the prison sentencing of racial groups.
-Specifically of African American males with prior felony convictions.
-They examined how pre-trial processes affect trial outcomes.
-It was determined that cumulative disadvantage existed for African American males and young men; the results were measured by: set bail amounts, pre-trial detention, prison sentencing, and no reduction in sentencing length.
-The research strived to create changes in the justice system that reduce incarceration rates of African American Males by reducing bail amounts, and pre trial imprisonment.
-Further studies are important to decrease the incarceration of minority groups in society, and to create a non-biased justice system.
+Wooldredge, Frank, Goulette & Travis (2015) studied prison sentencing across racial groups, specifically focusing on African American males with prior felony convictions.
+They examined how pre-trial processes affect trial outcomes and found cumulative disadvantage for African American males and young men.
+They observed effects in bond amounts, pre-trial detention, and the likelihood of prison sentences; however, they found no significant effect on charge reductions or sentence length.

-Additionally, Ferraro & Moore (2003) have applied the theory to the study of long-term consequences of early obesity for midlife health and socioeconomic attainment.
-The study shows that obesity experienced in early life leads to lower-body disability, and higher risk factors to health.
-The research mentions a risk that has been brought to attention in the past years; it ties being over weight to negative stigma (DeJong 1980), and has influenced fair labor market positioning and wages.
+Ferraro & Kelley-Moore (2003) applied the theory to the long-term consequences of early obesity on midlife health and socioeconomic attainment.
+The study shows that obesity experienced in early life leads to lower-body disability and increased health risk factors.
+The research also connects early-life obesity to social stigma and found that it negatively impacts labor market positioning and wages.

-Lastly, Crystal, Shea, & Reyes (2016) studied the effects of cumulative advantage increasing within age cohort economic inequalities in diverse periods of time.
-The study utilized economic patterns such as annual wealth value and household size.
-The inequalities of age were analyzed by using the Gini coefficient.
-The study took place between 1980 and 2010.
-The results showed that at age 65 plus individuals had higher rates of inequality and it increased significantly for baby boomers or during economic recession and times of war.
-The research is written to estimate the possible impacts of social security changes on older adults in American society.
+Crystal, Shea & Reyes (2016) used the Gini coefficient to analyze how cumulative advantage influenced economic inequality within age cohorts between 1980 and 2010.
+The study found that inequality was highest among individuals aged 65 and older, with significant increases observed during economic recessions, times of war, and among the baby boomer generation.
+The researchers utilized these patterns to estimate how potential changes to Social Security might impact older adults in the United States.

-In conclusion, Cumulative Inequality or Cumulative Disadvantage Theory, is broadly examining various topics that impact public policy, and the view of our role within society.
-Further benefits of the theory are still to be seen in the coming years.
+Cumulative inequality and cumulative disadvantage theories provide a framework for examining how social and demographic factors intersect over time to influence public policy and individuals' roles in society.

 Life course inequality

 The concept of cumulative advantage, based on Merton and Zuckerman's Matthew Effect, has been widely applied to the study of life course inequality.
 Dannefer (2003) argued that inequalities in resources, health, and social status systematically widen over time, shaped by social institutions, economic structures, and psychosocial factors like perceived agency and self-efficacy.
 Early advantages or disadvantages become amplified, producing growing disparities as individuals age.
-Pallas (2009) further highlighted how cumulative advantage involves shifts between different types of capital, such as human, economic, and symbolic, complicating efforts to measure inequality over time.
+Pallas & Jennings (2009) further highlighted how cumulative advantage involves shifts between different types of capital, such as human, economic, and symbolic, complicating efforts to measure inequality over time.

 Research has expanded cumulative advantage beyond aging to domains such as education, work, health, and wealth.
 In education, early academic differences lead to greater access to opportunities and resources, compounding over time.
 In the workforce, initial job placements and early career achievements create divergent paths in earnings and occupational mobility.
 Family background and neighborhood contexts also play a role, reinforcing early disparities across the life course.